Donate

 1. Severe Drought (2023): The Palmer Z Index indicated severe short-term drought.

-2. Dry Winter (November and December 2021): Recorded as the driest November and December in 127 years in New Jersey.
+2. Dry spells and also the Dry Winter (November and December 2021): Recorded as the driest November and December in 127 years in New Jersey.

 For further information, please refer to the following resources: